Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

-When it comes to evaluating dog behavior and making a careful assessment a variety of factors come into play.
-Just as humans a dog's personality and temperament is the end result of genes and the environment.
-The nature versus nurture debate therefore applies to the canine world as well.
-Is a dog's behavior the result of an intrinsic mix of genes or is it the result of several experiences the dog has made on this world?
+When it comes to evaluating dog behavior and making a careful assessment, a variety of factors come into play.
+Just as in humans, a dog's personality and temperament is the end result of the interplay of genes and the environment.
+The nature versus nurture debate therefore applies to the canine world, as well.
+Is a dog's behavior the result of an intrinsic mix of genes, or is it the result of several experiences the dog has made on this world?
 Very likely both are fundamental factors.

-The nature versus nurture term was coined by anthropologist Francis Galton.
+The phrase "nature versus nurture" was coined by anthropologist Francis Galton.
 The theory emphasizes the importance of innate qualities versus personal experiences.
 Behavioral traits of dogs therefore may be the result of one or the other or most likely both.
 There are many factors capable of influencing a dog's behavior and they may have a hereditary or environmental origin.
 Following are common factors that may influence a dog's behavior.

 The Role of Nature

 A dog's behavior may be influenced by its hereditary baggage.
 If you mate two shy dogs, chances are high you will have shy puppies.
 This is why it is very important to deal with reputable breeders who temperament test their breeding pool.
 It may be very difficult to change the personality of a dog which is wired deep into its genes.
 Behavior modification may help some, but many cases may be reluctant to improve.

 A dog's behavior may also significantly be influenced by the breed.
 You may have a hyperactive Labrador because this breed was meant to work for most of the day and you may have an aloof Rottweiler because this guarding breed was bred to be wary of strangers.
 For this reason, it is very important to evaluate a breed very well before considering adopting a dog.
 Learn about the history of the dog, the typical temperament and its needs.
 However, consider that within a breed, each dog mmay have their individual personalities that may not necessarily abide to the ''breed standard''.